 The text of ISO standard has been approved for publication as Indian Standard with modifications (see National Annex A).
 Additionally, certain terminologies and conventions are, however, not identical to those used in Indian Standards.
 Attention is particularly drawn to the following:

-a) Wherever the words ‘International Standard’ appears referring to this standard, they should be read as ‘Indian Standard’.
+Wherever the words ‘International Standard’ appears referring to this standard, they should be read as ‘Indian Standard’; and

-b) Comma (,) has been used as a decimal marker while in Indian Standards, the current practice is to use a point (.) as the decimal marker.
+Comma (,) has been used as a decimal marker while in Indian Standards, the current practice is to use a point (.) as the decimal marker.

 In this adopted standard, reference appears to certain International Standards for which Indian Standards also exist.
 The corresponding Indian Standards, which are to be substituted in their respective places, are listed below along with their degree of equivalence for the editions indicated: